beakerbrowser/unwalled.garden/README.md

  - Podcast players
  - General file-sharing

+It also provides social schemas for following, commenting, voting, and more.

 ### Site types

 Every Dat website has a type which is declared in their `dat.json` file.
 The type determines site meaning, behavior, and file-structure.